johsteffens/actinon/README.md

 It will render the image in multiple passes, gradually improving quality.
 After each pass, the image file is updated such that progress can be monitored with an external image-viewing tool.

 The location and name of the target image is defined in the script file.
-The example scripts use the path of script-file and simply append the extension `.pnm`.
+The example scripts use the path of the script-file and simply append the extension `.pnm`.

 ### First Trial
    * Pick a source file from folder [src_acn](https://github.com/johsteffens/actinon/tree/master/src_acn).
 Maybe [wine_glass.acn](https://github.com/johsteffens/actinon/blob/master/src_acn/wine_glass.acn).